The Tallest Building In The US And Other Iconic Structures

 The 58-story office building cost $1 billion to build and opened in 2009.
 The tower is composed of a majority of recyclable materials.

-St. Regis Chicago is the tallest building in the world designed by a woman.
+St. Regis Chicago is the tallest building in the world that was designed by a woman.
 Completed in 2020, it has 101 stories and was the city’s third tallest skyscraper.

 The 12th tallest building in the US, the Aon Center in Chicago, is the city’s fourth tallest.
 It was built in 1974, has 83 floors, and used to be called the Amoco building